sudheerapte/popcornserver/doc/index.rst

 A good user experience requires the UX designer to have *complete control* over every user interaction.
 Popcorn lets the UX designer define every single pixel of every millisecond of user interaction using HTML5 features.
-If you are a UX designer, popcorn is for you!
+If you are a **UX designer**, popcorn is for you!
 There are no web programmers putting up roadblocks based on programming difficulties, or browser compatibilities, or framework limitations.
 As long as your vision for the user experience is possible to implement, then you can make it so.
 The only possible